xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 ## Testing

-I just said I could be guaranteed the exact same results if I ran this code on my Services... but how...
+I just said I could be *guaranteed the exact same results* if I ran this code on my Services... but how?

-Fable transpiles my F# into JavaScript and runs it in the browser, how can I know this works the same in .NET Core on the server?
+Fable transpiles my F# into JavaScript and runs it in the browser, how could I know this works the same in .NET Core when run on the server?

-The answer as **Testing** - the only way you can be sure of anything in software.
+The answer is **Testing** - the only way you can be sure of anything in software.

-Using the Fable Compiler's tests as inspiration and the [Fable bindings for Jest][3], I've managed to create a suite of tests that can be run against the generated JavaScript and the compiled .NET code.
+Using the Fable Compiler's tests as inspiration and the [Fable bindings for Jest][3], I've created a suite of tests that can be run against the generated JavaScript and the compiled .NET code.

-The trick is to `FABLE_COMPILER` compiler directive to produce different code under Fable and .NET.
+The trick is to use the `FABLE_COMPILER` compiler directive to produce different code under Fable and .NET.

 For example the `testCase` funciton is declared as: